gridaco/The-Bundle/bundle/README.md

 **Rendering Feature:**

-- `glass` - Glass/Transparent: Typically requires more samples due to refractions, caustics, and potential for fireflies.
+- `glas` - Glass/Transparent: Typically requires more samples due to refractions, caustics, and potential for fireflies.
   Multiplier: 2x

-- `gloss` - Glossy/Metallic: Reflective surfaces can be prone to noise but not as much as glass.
+- `glos` - Glossy/Metallic: Reflective surfaces can be prone to noise but not as much as glass.
   Multiplier: 1.5x

 - `sss` - Subsurface Scattering: Materials like skin, milk, or marble that have light penetrate their surface.